limmweb/CCTV/README.md

-# CCTV
+# CCTV | Accounts aren't get banned version

 Close-Circuit Telegram Vision revolutionizes location tracking with its open-source design and Telegram API integration.
 Offering precise tracking within 50-100 meters, users can monitor others in real-time for logistics or safety, redefining how we navigate our surroundings.

-PLEASE BE AWARED TELEGRAM STARTED BANNING ACCOUNTS FOR USING "FIND PEOPLE NEARBY" FEATURE
+❌ PLEASE BE AWARED TELEGRAM STARTED BANNING ACCOUNTS FOR USING "FIND PEOPLE NEARBY" FEATURE

+✔ This version is stable, no bans from Telegram.

+⚠ However, its p͟r͟o͟h͟i͟b͟i͟t͟e͟d͟ ͟t͟o͟ ͟u͟s͟e͟ ͟p͟e͟r͟s͟o͟n͟a͟l͟ ͟a͟c͟c͟o͟u͟n͟t͟ ͟i͟n͟ ͟p͟r͟o͟g͟r͟a͟m͟ for your safety regard.

+Version Edited by Limmweb.

 Usage example:
 --------------